Harrison M. Randall: Theoretical physics at Michigan

-Randall and his Michigan collaborators produced molecular spectra of unprecedented quality and detail.
 At that time Walter Colby was the only resident theorist, so, with Randall’s encouragement, Colby recruited Oskar Klein.
 Although Klein returned to Europe after two years, the importance of theoretical colleagues was established.
-Subsequently, the University of Michigan added Otto Laporte, Samuel Goudsmit, George Uhlenbeck and David Dennison to the physics faculty.
-Colby and Randall also started the Michigan Summer Symposia in Theoretical Physics, an annual, multi-week gathering that occurred from 1927 to 1941.
-This conference provided short courses from prominent theorists, including Bohr, Dirac, Fermi, Heisenberg, Pauli and others, to audiences that sometimes exceeded 100.
+Subsequently, Randall brought Otto Laporte, Samuel Goudsmit, George Uhlenbeck and David Dennison onto the faculty.
+Randall and Colby also started the Michigan Summer Symposia in Theoretical Physics, an annual, multi-week gathering that held from 1927 to 1941.
+It provided lectures from famous physicists, including Niels Bohr, Paul Dirac, Enrico Fermi, Werner Heisenberg, Wolfgang Pauli and others.
+Randall also started a program in which the university's physicists would get a sabbatical every two years to work with physicists in Europe.